 If you think the alternatives offered in the article are still not suitable for you, then try this:

-If you have a TRUSTED friend or relative in the US, UK, or any other country that allows Paypal, ask that person to help you open a Paypal account.
+If you have a TRUSTED friend or relative in the US, UK, or any other country where Paypal allows users to withdraw funds, ask that person to help you open a Paypal account (if they don’t have one already).
 The account would be opened in their name so that they would help you with their ID documents whenever Paypal requests for them.

 If that friend or relative of yours has a bank account over there, you’ll need their card for verifying the account.